otavanopisto/ComfyUI-aihub-workflow-exposer/README.md

  - tooltip: A tooltip about this and what it represents
  - type: all_frames, all_layers_at_image_size or upload; for the different possible combinations just to let the client know what it has to send, the client may decide which extra metadata to append
  - minlen: the minimum length of the batch
+ - minlen_expose_id: the minimum length based on an expose id (will superseed minlen)
+ - minlen_expose_expose: an offset to the minlen given by the expose
  - maxlen: the maximum length of the batch
+ - maxlen_expose_id: the maximum length based on an expose id (will superseed maxlen)
+ - maxlen_expose_offset: an offset to the maxlen given by the expose
  - index: Normally it is at the discretion of the client to figure how to sort the fields, use this to specify a specific ordering
  - metadata_fields: image batch can have extra metadata appended to it, the purpose is to specify extra details for example when specifying frame numbers or prompts for the specific images that are given, there is a specific way to how to specify each metadata field, following
  - metadata_fields_label: the label for the metadata fields in the same order